coralproject/reef/cards/readme.md

 We created this game because we want more people to think about how moderation tools and community structures change users’ experiences online.
 We encourage you to take a few minutes at the end of each round to consider how each rule change shifts the game’s  dynamic, and the actions of each Community Member.

-We've divided up the instructions into separate files within the repo.
+###Where can I get the game?

+You can read about the cards, the rules and how to play within this repo.

 * [You can also download them as a single PDF here.](https://coralproject.net/wp-content/uploads/2015/12/cards-against-community-instructions.pdf)